Course Creator Stuck Under $50K per Year Despite Consistent Work

 Ongoing support (community or office hours)

-Strip out all urgency-based elements.
-The offer stands on transformation value, not scarcity.
+Strip out all urgency-based elements so the offer stands on transformation value, not scarcity.

 Day 4: Create a Simple Sales Page